-The image is a criticism of philosophies and lifestyles that take concepts of self fulfilment or self actualisation to an extreme, and or the concept that it’s morally good to follow the impulses of your own personality without self-restraint.
+The image is a criticism of philosophies and lifestyles that take concepts of self fulfilment or self actualisation to an extreme, or that follow the dictum that it’s morally good to follow the impulses of your own personality without self-restraint.

 An atheist arrives at the gates of heaven (the Pearly Gates)

 St Peter is pointing out to the atheist that there is a notice on the Pearly Gates declaring “No atheists”.

 The atheist is thinking “I don’t believe it!”

 The joke is a play on the fact that the atheist doesn’t believe in heaven rather than that he is exasperated by the fact that he isn’t allowed in.

 Cartoon.
 A signpost pointing to negative conditions of the human psyche in all directions (sadness, misery etc).
 The sign on the top of the signpost indicates where the signpost is right now – boredom.

 The people standing beneath the sign decide to stay where they are.